Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 [comment]: <> (Check, ob Ausgangssituation so bleibt oder es sich um Bug/Fehler im UI handelt.
 Ggf. letzer Satz und Info hier anpassen)

-### Rename the query category
+### Rename a query category

-Rename the query category as necessary.
+Rename a query category as necessary.

 The procedure to rename the query categories and sub-categories is identical.
 Just select a sub-category instead of a category and follow the steps described below.